MultiSafepay/docs/content/integrations/magento-2.md

 1. Sign in to your Magento 2 backend.
 2. Go to **Stores** > **Configuration** > **MultiSafepay** > **General Settings** > **Send the order confirmation email**.
-3. Choose on of the three options:
+3. Choose one of these three options:
    - On transaction completed status
    - On transaction initialized status
    - Immediately after placing the order